aphyr/distsys-class/README.markdown

   - How big can a single part get before overwhelming a node?
   - How do we enforce that limit *before* it sinks a node in prod?
     - Then sinks all the other nodes, one by one, as the system rebalances
+- Allocating shards to nodes
+  - Often built in to DB
   - Good candidate for ZK, Etcd, and so on
   - See Boundary's Ordasity

 ### Immutable values